 Want to do something special without buying into all the flowers and other mind-meltingly mushy nonsense this February 14?
 There are loads of loved-up spots in the city, as well as unusual events and alternative date options.
-Skip the chocolates and teddies and treat your beloved to something different.
+Skip the chocolates and wasteful plastic presents and treat your beloved to something different.
 From movie marathons to craft beer tours, get your nose out of the crappy card rack and check out these brilliant things to do in London.

 Non-naff romantic things to do in London

 Do learn how to whip up a terrarium

-Giving flowers can be dangerous; how can you know which flowers to send when you don’t know how you feel?
+Giving flowers can be dangerous; how can you know which flowers to send when it's still early days?
 Red roses mean ‘love’ and yellow ‘friendship’, but we don’t think there’s an official flower for ‘you’ll do until I find someone better’.
-Happily, lovely London florist Grace & Thorn hosts regular terrarium-making classes.
+Happily, lovely London florist Leafage hosts regular terrarium-making classes.
 And there’s not a lot you can read into something that’s transparent.